CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 * Ignore Analysis Failure: If checked, if an error occurs when running the step, the job will be marked `UNSTABLE` instead of `FAILED`.
 This allows running other steps after this one instead of failing the job immediately.
 * Node Name (optional): The name of the AIP Node on which the application will be created.
 If none is specified, AIP Console will pick a node. <u>Only used if `Create Application if missing` is Checked</u>
 * Connection Timeout: Timeout in seconds for each calls to AIP Console.
+* Publish to Imaging: Publish to Imaging if Imaging is configured with AIP Console

 #### Deliver